 Stay sober – Alcohol increases the risks of a motorcycle crash and serious injuries.
 Never operate your motorcycle after drinking, and avoid riding with a drunk passenger, as that can also be dangerous.

 In the event that you do suffer injuries in a motorcycle crash, you should discuss your legal options and the best course of action with an experienced motorcycle crash lawyer in Fargo.
-Contact one of our experienced personal injury attorneys, Tim O’Keeffe, Tatum O’Brien or Sara Monson, by email, or call O’Keeffe O’Brien Lyson Foss at 701-235-8000 or toll-free at 877-235-8002.
+Contact one of our experienced personal injury attorneys, Tim O’Keeffe, Tatum O’Brien or Sara Monson, by email, or call O’Keeffe O’Brien Lyson Attorneys at 701-235-8000 or toll-free at 877-235-8002.